Nicolas Cage latest movie: The Unbearable Weight of Massive Talent release date, cast and trailer

+With a cult fan-base that most actors could only dream of, Nicolas Cage is one of the most iconic actors in Hollywood.

-Are you a fan of the maverick that is Nicolas Cage?
-Then saddle up cowboy, because the American actor is back on the big screen and this time he is playing “the role he was born to play” – himself.
+However, we recommend even the most loyal Cage fan to saddle up, because the American actor is back on the big screen and this time he is playing “the role he was born to play” – himself.

 His latest movie, The Unbearable Weight Of Massive Talent, sees the cult Californian star in the meta-action dark comedy as a fictionalised version of himself known as ‘Nick Cage’, a cash-strapped actor who is struggling to make a comeback.